Khoekhoe language: Orthography

-Sometimes other characters are substituted, e.g. the hash (#) in place of ǂ.
+Sometimes ASCII characters are substituted, e.g. the hash (#) in place of ǂ.

 Grammar

 Nama has a subject–object–verb word order, three nouns classes (masculine/gu-class, feminine/di-class and neuter/n-class) and three grammatical numbers (singular, dual and plural).
 Pronominal enclitics are used to mark person, gender, and number on the noun phrases.

 Person, gender and number markers

 The PGN (person-gender-number) markers are enclitic pronouns that attach to noun phrases.
 The PGN markers distinguish first, second, and third person, masculine, feminine, and neuter gender, and singular, dual, and plural number.
 The PGN markers can be divided into nominative, object, and oblique paradigms.